Aerobraking/sonipen/readme.md

 2. Install Supercollider (testet with version 3.9.3).
 You can get the installer here: https://supercollider.github.io/download

-3. Navigate to the sonipen/nodejs in the command line and run <code>npm install</code>
+3. Navigate to the /nodejs folder in the command line and run <code>npm install</code>

 ### Start the project